What causes Female Infertility?

 Secondary infertility

-When a pregnancy cannot be achieved by a couple, even if they already have one or more children together then we are talking about infertility, which previously did not exist.
+When a pregnancy cannot be achieved by a couple, even if they already have one or more children together, then we are talking about infertility, which did not previously exist.

 What can cause infertility in women?